 - Present their findings to MCW faculty, staff, and community partners.

 *Failure to meet any one of these aforementioned program requirements, may result in termination of the student’s participation in the program.

 The students must meet and adhere to the following guidelines to be qualified:

-- Minimum of 16 years of age and Junior standing upon the start of the program.
+- Minimum of 16 years of age AND Junior standing upon the start of the program.
 Absolutely no exceptions will be made for this eligibility requirement.

 - Good academic standing with a GPA of 3.5 or higher.
 Exceptions will be considered for the GPA requirement if addressed in the personal statement or other application materials.

 - Write a personal statement describing your interests in the program and why you would be a successful participant.
 If your GPA is lower than 3.5 address that here.

 - Submit two letters of endorsement.
 The letters of recommendation must be written by current and/or former professors/instructors or advisors, and should convey the applicant's interest in the sciences and research.